MarkyJoe1990/SRPG-Studio/Skills/Rally/$readme.txt

 	If your unit has a skill with the custom keyword "Rally", you will gain a new command that inflicts status effects.

+	This plugin also adds AI implementation for Rallies, which means that if an enemy has a Rally skill, they can and will use it.
+While the enemy doesn't have access to features such as rally comboing, it's easy enough to work around this by creating enemy exclusive rallies that fill the same role.

 	Custom Parameters:

 	stateId: